Roc-420/maze_solver/README.md

- a simple maze solver that finds a path to the destination in the txt file
+ a simple maze solver that finds a path to the destination( the 'A') in the txt file